 Construction managers often collaborate with engineers and architects.

 Construction managers plan, coordinate, budget, and supervise construction projects from start to finish.

 - Prepare cost estimates, budgets, and work timetables

 - Interpret and explain contracts and technical information to other professionals

 - Report work progress and budget matters to clients

 - Collaborate with architects, engineers, and other construction specialists

-- Select, schedule, and coordinate subcontractor activities
+- Select subcontractors and schedule and coordinate their activities

 - Respond to work delays, emergencies, and other problems